devsalmanquadri/musicwebsite/README.md

 To add new music tracks to the library:

 1. **Add Track Information:**
-   - Update the `tracks.js` file in the `src/data/` directory with the new track details.
+   - Update the `script.js` file in the `src/js/` directory with the new track details.

 2. **Add Track Files:**
-   - Place the audio files in the appropriate directory under `public/assets/tracks/`.
+   - Place the audio files in the appropriate directory under `src/songs/`.

-### Changing Colors and Fonts

-To change the colors and fonts used in the website:

-1. **CSS Variables:**
-   - Open the `src/styles/variables.css` file.
-   - Update the CSS variables for primary and secondary colors.

-2. **Global Styles:**
-   - Open the `src/styles/global.css` file.
-   - Change the font-family properties to use your preferred fonts.

 ## Deployment